oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     Daemon log file location is : /opt/oracle.ahf/data/ll46863-instance-ahf/orachk/user_root/output/orachk_daemon.log
     ```

-## Task 4: Install AHF on Linux or UNIX as non-root user in non-daemon mode
+## Task 4: Install AHF on Linux or UNIX as a non-root user in non-daemon mode

 Install Oracle Autonomous Health Framework as a non-root user, for example, **opc**.